AntonioIDeTIC/IFTH/README.md

 ## 💻 Materials
 <p align="justify">
 All the code necessary to replicate our work is available in this repository.
 The datasets are available via Mendeley Data.
-For the Nvidia Jetson Nano, we used the docker image available at: [Ultralytics][https://docs.ultralytics.com/es/guides/nvidia-jetson/#quick-start-with-docker]
+For the Nvidia Jetson Nano, we used the docker image available at [Ultralytics](https://docs.ultralytics.com/es/guides/nvidia-jetson/#quick-start-with-docker)
 </p>

 ## 🔧 Dependencies and Installation